Mental Health Support

 Therapy dog, service dog, or emotional support animal?

-Before you start, figure out which animal you actually mean, because the paths and the laws are completely different.
-Many people who search for "how to get a therapy dog" really want a dog that helps them personally, which is a service dog or an emotional support animal, not a therapy dog.
+Figure out which animal you actually mean first, because the paths and the laws are completely different.
+Many people who search for "how to get a therapy dog" really want a dog that helps them personally.
+That is a service dog or an emotional support animal, not a therapy dog.

 A therapy dog is a volunteer.
 It works with its handler to comfort other people in facilities.
 It does not exist to treat its handler's condition and has no special legal access to public places.
-If you want a dog to help with your own disability, read the comparison below and skip to the section on service dogs and ESAs.
+If you want a dog to help with your own disability, skip ahead to the section on service dogs and ESAs.

-This distinction is not just legal hair-splitting; it decides which door you walk through.
+The distinction decides which door you walk through.
 Registering a therapy dog is a volunteer application.
-Getting a service dog is about task training for a diagnosed disability.
+Getting a service dog means task training for a diagnosed disability.
 Getting an ESA involves a licensed provider's letter.
-Chasing the wrong one wastes months and money, and the online marketplace of paid certificates and vests muddies the water further, because no such certificate grants a therapy dog or an ESA the public-access rights that only a genuine service dog has under federal law.
+Chasing the wrong one wastes months and money.
+The online marketplace of paid certificates and vests muddies the water further: no certificate grants a therapy dog or an ESA the public-access rights that only a genuine service dog has under federal law.

-Here is the difference in plain terms.
-The single biggest error is assuming a therapy dog or an ESA has the same public-access rights as a service dog.
-Under the Americans with Disabilities Act, it does not.
+The single biggest error is assuming a therapy dog or an ESA can go wherever a service dog goes.
+Under the Americans with Disabilities Act, it cannot.
+Here is each type in plain terms.

-- Therapy dog: purpose is to comfort other people in settings like hospitals and schools; benefits the public, not the handler; needs a calm temperament and registration through a therapy-dog group; has no ADA public-access rights and enters facilities only by invitation.
+- Therapy dog: comforts other people in settings like hospitals and schools; benefits the public, not the handler; needs a calm temperament and registration through a therapy-dog group; has no ADA public-access rights and enters facilities only by invitation.

 - Service dog: individually trained to perform specific tasks for a person with a disability, such as guiding, alerting to a medical event, or interrupting a psychiatric episode; benefits its handler; protected by the ADA with public-access rights; no official certification or registration is required by law.